March 30, 2026

 3. Fermentation in a Bioreactor or Fermenter

-The fermentation phase is the heart of the process.
-It involves culturing bacteria in a strain-specific nutrient medium under controlled conditions:
+The fermentation phase is the core of the process.
+It involves cultivating bacteria in a strain-specific nutrient medium under controlled conditions:

 • Optimal temperature and pH to maximize bacterial growth

-• Real-time monitoring of growth parameters (cell density, metabolites produced)
+• Real-time monitoring of growth parameters (cell density, produced metabolites)

 Industrial fermenters enable batch, fed-batch, or continuous culture, depending on the bacterial species and production objectives.